limine-bootloader/limine/README.md

 either the root, `limine`, `boot`, or `boot/limine` directory of one of the partitions, formatted with a supported file system (the ESP partition is recommended).

+### Secure Boot
+Limine can be booted with secure boot using shim.
+This will also allow one to enroll the BLAKE2B hash of the Limine config file into the Limine EFI executable image itself for verification purposes.
+For more information see the `limine-enroll-config` program and [the philosophy](/PHILOSOPHY.md).

 ### BIOS/MBR
 In order to install Limine on a MBR device (which can just be a raw image file), run `limine-deploy` as such: